 While we do not advocate any platforms, it has become clear that banks within Andorra are familiar with both Binance and Coinbase.
 Familiarity brings with it lower compliance efforts.

 These platforms are favoured due to their verification process, security features and transaction history.

 Mining and Blockchain Operations

-Andorra also makes it possible for you to carry out crypto mining and blockchain operations.
+Andorra also makes it possible for you to carry out crypto mining and.
 This is largely due to the exceptional internet speed and low latency, but also the cheap electricity and internet costs.

 With electricity as low as €0.0776/kWh, not to mention the cool climate, mining operations can still be profitable in the Principality.

 Home internet connection speeds are available up to 700Mbps thanks to the presence of fibre optic cabling, which terminates to all homes in the country, including apartments.
 1Gbps symmetrical connections with redundancy and static IP addresses are also available.

 Several attempts to improve the technology for blockchain projects through other companies are also being made in Andorra.
 Generally the government is very supportive of these projects.